xabikos/Reactjsmeetup-22-10/presentation/Immutable data and React.md

 ## Mutating state - the evil part

 <p>&nbsp;</p>
-A dummy but not to far from real code omplementation
+A dummy but not too far from real code implementation
 <% code do %>
 export const doSomeOperation = (arr) => {
   while(arr.length > 0) {